Early Intervention | UCP Central PA

 Manager Childhood & Ancillary Services

-EI Credentials: OTR/L; Master of Occupational Therapy from Saint Francis University 2019; Bachelor of Science with minors in Psychology and Neuroscience 2018; currently holds a PA license as an occupational therapist and nationally certified as an occupational therapist.
+Caroline’s credentials include: OTR/L; Master of Occupational Therapy from Saint Francis University 2019 and a Bachelor of Science with minors in Psychology and Neuroscience 2018.
+She currently holds a PA license as an occupational therapist and nationally certified as an occupational therapist.

 Amara Kreider